raspberrypilearning/components/components/breadboard.md

 ![breadboard](breadboard.png)

-A breadboard provides a useful space for connecting several components to the Raspberry Pi.
+A breadboard provides a useful space for connecting electronic components to the Raspberry Pi.

 ## Buy